California CSLB Bonds

 What Is the Bond of Qualifying Individual?

-The Bond of Qualifying Individual protects consumers and the state if the RME or RMO commits fraud, abandons a project, or violates contractor licensing laws while acting in their qualifying capacity.
+The bond protects consumers and employees if the RME or RMO commits fraud, abandons a project, fails to pay wages, or otherwise violates contractor licensing laws while acting in their qualifying capacity.

 ℹ️